nspcc-dev/dbft/README.md

 5. `timer` contains default time provider.
 It should make it easier to write tests concerning dBFT's time depending behaviour.
 6. `simulation` contains an example of dBFT's usage with 6-node consensus.
+7. `formal-models` contains the set of dBFT's models written in [TLA⁺](https://lamport.azurewebsites.net/tla/tla.html) language and instructions on how to run and check them.
+Please, refer to the [README](./formal-models/README.md) for more details.

 ## Usage
 A client of the library must implement its own event loop.